 Skip to the content.

-case-calendar can render a static index.html alongside your ICS files — a single landing page that lists every calendar, with one-click subscribe buttons, the cases on each calendar, and (when AI summaries are enabled) a short prose description for each.
+Case Calendar can render a static index.html alongside your ICS files — a single landing page that lists every calendar, with one-click subscribe buttons, the cases on each calendar, and (when AI summaries are enabled) a short prose description for each.
 Drop it behind any HTTP server and you’ve got a shareable URL for the whole project.

 A live deployment is at casecalendar.net — look there for a sense of what the rendered page actually looks like with real cases, real summaries, and real subscribe buttons.